 Using the Data Manager

-You can manually add as many pieces of personal data as you wish: passport numbers, bank account information, social security number… In addition to storing the data collected by websites, the Data Manager can be used as a vault to store and encrypt any data you want.
+You can manually add as many pieces of personal data as you wish: passport numbers, bank account information, social security number… In addition to storing your copy of the data collected by websites, the Data Manager can be used as a vault to store and encrypt any data you want.
 To do this: